Singular Ricci flows I: Introduction

 \subsection{Organization of the paper}

 The remainder of the paper is broken into two parts.
 Part I, which is composed of Sections \ref{sec_compactness_locally_controlled}-\ref{sec_main_convergence}, is primarily concerned with the proof of the convergence result, Theorem \ref{thm_main_convergence}.
-Part II, which is composed of Sections \ref{sec_singular_ricci_flows_basic_properties}-\ref{asympcon}, deals with results on singular Ricci flows.
-Appendix \ref{app_background_material} introduces and recalls notation and terminology for Ricci flows and Ricci flows with surgery.
+Part II, which is composed of Sections \ref{sec_singular_ricci_flows_basic_properties}-\ref{sec_finiteness}, deals with results on singular Ricci flows.
+In addition, there are three appendices.

 We now describe the contents section by section.